-CU1: The 2RLDP should seek to give effect, insofar as it is able, to land use measures that foster the development and use of the Welsh language.

-CU2: The 2RLDP should consider new development within the context of the variety of heritage assets, and their setting, that exist within the County Borough.

-CU3: Heritage assets are often found in the middle of the County Borough's town and retail centres in areas generally at risk from flooding and climate change impacts.
-The 2RLDP should promote resilience and adaptation in the heritage assets of the County Borough.

-CU4: There are a large number of heritage assets that through adaptive reuse could provide a valuable housing and mixed-use economic resource.
-The 2RLDP should maximise opportunities for adaptive reuse of built heritage assets to assist in the regeneration of town centres and increase the potential for rehabilitation of empty sites for housing and economic regeneration.

-CU5: Placemaking has the potential to significantly reinforce the cultural and historic environment throughout the County Borough.
+Ref Issue CU1 The 2RLDP should seek to give effect, insofar as it is able, to measures which foster the development & use of the Welsh language.
+CU2 The 2RLDP should consider new development within the context of the variety of heritage assets that exist within the County Borough, and the settings of those assets.
+CU3 Heritage assets are often found in the middle of the County Borough's centres, areas generally at risk from flooding and climate change impacts.
+The 2RLDP should promote resilience and adaptation in the heritage assets of the County Borough, promoting sustainability of the built environment through its own heritage assets.
+CU4 There are a large number of heritage assets that through adaptive reuse could provide a valuable housing and mixed-use economic resource.
+The 2RLDP should maximise opportunities for adaptive reuse of the built heritage environment to assist in the regeneration of town centres and increase the potential for rehabilitation of empty sites for housing & economic regeneration.
+CU5 Placemaking has the potential to significantly reinforce the cultural and historic environment throughout the County Borough.
 The 2RLDP should ensure that it maximises these opportunities.

-CU6: The heritage of the County Borough is a significant generator for the tourist economy in the County Borough.
+CU6 The heritage of the County Borough is a significant generator for the tourist economy in the County Borough.
 The 2RLDP should be flexible to enable the enhancement and broadening of heritage tourism, whilst protecting the heritage assets that enable it to contribute to the economy.

-4 The Strategic Vision, Aims and Objectives
+4. The Strategic Vision, Aims and Objectives